Sydney Model Railway Exhibition

 The programme sponsors a vote of favourite layout, for which the winner receives a prize (usually, but not always, a train set).
-In the past, "The Train Shed" has operated a ride-on Thomas The Tank Engine for children at the show.
+In the past, "The Train Shed" has operated a ride-on Thomas the Tank Engine for children at the show.
 Ride-on train rides are now operated by the North-West Model Engineers.
 There is also a "U-Drive" display that allows visitors to operate working scale models of Thomas the Tank Engine and Australian prototype trains.

 In 2005, the Association moved the exhibition to the Hurstville leisure centre for 2005 and 2006 before returning to the Whitlam Centre from 2007 onwards.
 This model railway exhibition is one of the oldest and largest model railway exhibitions in Australia.
 In 2012 the Australian Model Railway Association celebrated the 50th anniversary of the Sydney Model Railway Exhibition.

+In September 2023, the AMRA NSW Branch announced on Facebook that the 2019 exhibition ran at a loss, and COVID had prevented exhibitions in 2020 - 2022.
+AMRA NSW stated that it "is not currently in the position to host the Sydney Model Railway Exhibition, not in 2023, not in 2024, and not for the foreseeable future."